11307

 4. Akershus Fortress: Step into Oslo's Past

-Explore Akershus Fortress, an old castle with views over Oslofjord.
+Explore Akershus Fortress, an old castle with some of the best views overlooking the Oslofjord.
 Walk around the grounds, visit the museum, and imagine life long ago.
 The fortress has a lot of history and great spots for taking photos.

 Address: Festningsplassen 1, 0015 Oslo, Norway